 “In 2016, there were over one million marathon runners in China,” says China expert Martin Kössler.
 He accompanies sports and outdoor firms in their market entrance in China, among other things.

 Moreover, there have been more than 100 marathon runs in China in the past year.
 From the perspective of sports companies, runners in China are an especially interesting target group, Kössler says.
 The runners are substantially younger than those in Europe, and they spend more money on their hobby.
-62 percent of running Chinese are between 36 and 45 years old, while 42 percent are between 25 and 35 years old.
+The main group of running Chinese are between 36 and 45 years old, followed by the 25 and 35 year olds.

 Another interesting aspect: Running is making fitness studios popular again.
 Studios are appearing in major cities that are specialized in the needs of runners.
 Chinese recreational athletes are also just as happy to spend their money on running shoes, clothing, and accessories.